 Sold for almost $200.000 at 3yo, he unfortunately injured himself and had to be retired from competition after a short but very successful career where he obtained the very sought after “Elite” rank.

 Baloubar is a majestic and refined horse with a very correct conformation.
 He has a lot of scope, a lot of balance and excellent reflexes.
 He has a very good temperament that he inherited from his maternal grand father Alligator Fontaine (who has a Jumping Index of 190, one of the highest ever attributed to a horse).
 It’s a big plus when dealing with the Baloubet genetics!

 TYPE OF MARE AND OFFSPRING

-Baloubar is one of the few rare stallion son of the crack Baloubet du Rouet.
-Baloubar is a big and beautiful horse, in the blood, with a beautiful neck and good back.
+Baloubar is one of the few rare stallions son of the crack Baloubet du Rouet.
+Baloubar is a beautiful horse, in the blood, with a beautiful neck and good back.
 He is a scopey jumper with huge potential, good balance and excellent reflexes.
 He has a good temperament

 Thanks to his very good conformation and his genetics, Baloubar is easy to breed and crosses well with all types of mares.

 His first foals born in 2017 are beautiful, and are great movers (balanced canter and bouncy trot).
 In 2017 he produced 2 champions (male and female) at the regional competition foals in Le Pin (Normandy) and a female ranked 4th in the Foals French Championship.
 His first offspring already tested over fences, jump with strength and suppleness.